ecohen13/elishacohen/content/authors/admin/_index.md

 ---
 authors:
 - admin
 bio: I am a PhD student in political science at Emory University.
-I study political methodology with applications focused on gender, race , and inequality in the United States.
+I study political methodology with applications focused on gender, race, and inequality in the United States.
 email: ""
 name: Elisha Cohen
 organizations: